lbwa/vas.js/README.md

   </a>
 </p>

-> Vas which is taken from the letters of [Canvas](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) is a JavaScript Component for building wave-like chart.
+> Vas which is taken from the letters of [Canvas](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) is a independent component for simplifying wave-like chart building.

 ## Features